-- Date at a fixed or calculable Repurchase Price, he is exposed to changes in the market price of the collateral during the term of the repo, even though the Buyer is the legal owner.
-For example, if a Seller repos out a quantity of bonds at a Purchase Price equal to their current market value of 101.50 and commits to repurchase them in one week at a Repurchase Price of 101.55 (= 101.50 plus repo interest of 0.05), he is exposed to the risk that the market price of those bonds may be less than 101.55 at the end of the week, in which case, he will only be able to on-sell them into the market at a loss.
-Given that the market price of the collateral will be driven largely by the perceived creditworthiness of the issuer, and fluctuations in relative supply and demand in response to economic and financial news, the Seller remains exposed to the credit, liquidity and market risks on the collateral, despite having sold it in a repo. - 12.6 The fact that the Seller retains the risk exposure on collateral is essential to the functioning of repo as a financing instrument.
-All a Seller wants a repo to do is to provide cash to fund the purchase of an asset and take a long position in it.
+12.5 Because the Seller commits to buy back equivalent collateral on the Repurchase Date at a fixed or calculable Repurchase Price, he is exposed to changes in the market price of the collateral during the term of the repo, even though the Buyer is the legal owner.
+For example, if a Seller repos out a quantity of bonds at a Purchase Price equal to their current market value of 101.50 and commits to repurchase them in one week at a Repurchase Price of 101.55 (= 101.50 plus repo interest of 0.05), he is exposed to the risk that the market price of those bonds may be less than 101.5550 at the end of the week, in which case, he will only be able to on-sell them into the market at a loss.
+Given that the market price of the collateralbond will be driven largely by the perceived creditworthiness of the issuer, and fluctuations in relative supply and demand in response to economic and financial news, the Seller remains exposed to the credit, liquidity

+- and market risks on the collateralbond, despite having sold itas collateral in a repo. - 12.6 The fact that the Seller retains the risk exposure on collateral is essential to the functioning of repo as a financing instrument.
+All that a Seller wants a repo to do is to provide cash to fund the purchase of an asset and allow him to take a long position in it.
 The purpose of the long position is to take the risk on the asset, so it would be pointless if that risk was transferred through the repo.
 The Buyer, on the other hand, only wishes to make a secure short-term investment of surplus cash, not make an unsecured investment in the asset being offered as collateral (if he wished to invest in the asset, he would buy it for himself).
-The only purpose of the collateral for the Buyer is to mitigate the credit and liquidity risks in lending cash to the Seller.
+The only purpose of the collateral for the Buyer is to mitigate the credit and liquidity risks inof lending cash to the Seller.
 Consequently, a key principle in the operation of repo is that only the Seller should be exposed to the risks on the collateral.